Book Review of “A Short History of Tractors in Ukrainian” by Marina Lewycka.

 Because of this personal connection, the characters here are vividly drawn and we find ourselves relating to them in a very real way.
 The people in this book are very much like those people we know in real life – no one is perfect, nothing is simply black or white, things are subtle even when they’re being obvious.
 This is probably why I believe Lewycka drew from her own experience, since very few budding novelists can evoke such complexity of emotion with their characters.
 Of course, she could just be a literary genius who has been hiding under her non-fiction works for all these years, but that is doubtful.
 This is the book that had me waiting in the wings for her subsequent novels, and that is as a high recommendation as the full five stars I’ve given it.

-You can buy this book from Amazon, Barnes & Nobel, The Book Depository, iTunes (iBook), eBooks.com, Kobo (Walmart) eBooks, new or used from Alibris or Better World Books, or from an IndieBound store near you.
+You can buy this book (via these affiliate links) from Amazon, Barnes & Nobel, The Book Depository, iTunes (iBook), eBooks.com, Kobo (Walmart) eBooks, new or used from Alibris or Better World Books, or from an IndieBound store near you.
 (This is a revised version of the review that originally appeared on the now defunct Dooyoo under my username TheChocolateLady.)